lima1/sttkit/README.md

 ### st_hejpeg.R

-Some standard edits to H&E jpegs.
+Some standard edits to H&E jpegs (obsolete with Visium).

 Example:
 ```